Bachelor of Arts

 Transfer Courses for the B.A. in Theatre

-Students may submit a Student Petition form to have theatre courses that were completed at a comparable institution count towards the B.A. in Theatre at UIS.
+Students may submit a Student Petition Application to have theatre courses that were completed at a comparable institution count towards the B.A. in Theatre at UIS.
 UIS Theatre will make the determination if the courses are equivalent to UIS course work.
 Please contact a theatre faculty member for details.

 Theatre practicum credits from other institutions will not transfer to the major.